 Interact (Year 7 - 13)

 Interact is a club for young people ages 12-18 who want to join together to tackle the issues in their community that they care most about.
 Interact lead the school in terms of raising awareness of local, national and international charity events.
-Students on this body will ensure that all students are aware of National events like Children in Need, Red Nose day and plan House events that involve all our student community.
+Students on this body will ensure that all students are aware of National events like Children in Need, Red Nose day as well as raising awareness of other issues such as Mental Health.

 Form Time Leaders take on various leadership roles within their form group including presentations, developing group literacy and administrative tasks.

 Our Stonewall School Champions play a crucial role in our community in celebrating diversity and inclusion.

 Digital Leaders (Year 8-10)